gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V4.20: Bug fixes to persist storage location and product under modification.
+Major changes to the shop page to help the user.
+Buy Now button now takes only one click to go to PayPal.
+[Nov 19, 2013]
 * V4.12: Minor fix to suppress a warning.
 [Nov 18, 2013]
 * V4.11: Bug fixes to suppress notices.
 [Nov 13, 2013]
 * V4.10: Compatibility with WordPress V3.7.
 [Nov 9, 2013]